Mario Super Sluggers: Reception

-Mario Super Sluggers received mixed to positive reviews.
+Mario Super Sluggers received mixed reviews.
 The lack of online play was a generally major factor in the reviews.
-GameRankings gave it a score of 69.72%, while Metacritic gave it 69 out of 100.
+On GameRankings, the game holds a score of 69.72%, and on Metacritic a 69 out of 100.

 The game was nominated for the 2009 Nickelodeon Kids' Choice Awards for Favorite Video Game, in which it lost to Guitar Hero World Tour.